We partner with survivors' passions and dreams to see broken lives made whole.

 We strive to keep Reintegra as transparent as possible and we aim to be as effective as possible with every gift we are given.

 If you would like to see copies of previous year's financial reports, please contact us.

-Reintegra has a team in Mexico and the US that works together to offer support and encouragement to the help bring wholeness and healing.
-Our team is Mexico City helps in the transition from recovery to reintegration.
-They offer mentoring and care to help to our survivors.
+Reintegra is one team based both Mexico and the US working together to offer support and encouragement to survivors.
+Our team in Mexico City helps in the transition from recovery to reintegration.
+They offer mentoring and care to our survivors.
 Our team in Colorado is made up of volunteers who bring awareness and engagement to the issue.
 Together both teams work as one to help provide pathways for survivors to thrive.